GuiLLeMet85/project-lottery-frontend/README.md

 ## Description

 This application is called Lottery Wallet.
-It is used for ...
+It is used for to storage all Primitiva bets of a user, check it there is any prize or consult the historic results and some stadistic data

 > Add a picture (logo, design, actual screen, gif, etc, whichever you prefer.)
 ![](picture.png)